Tap-Payments/goSellSDK-iOS/README.md

 #### Arguments

 **session**: Session object.
 It can be either a PayButton or an instance of Session if you are not using PayButton.

+<a name="session_appearance"></a>
+## Session Appearance

+You might want to implement `SessionAppearance` protocol if you need some UI customization to match your user interface and provide great user experience.

+Please refer to `SessionAppearance` class documentation to see what kind of customization is currently available.

 -----
 # Documentation